Report Aug. 28, 2023

 - Given the high degree of electrification of end-use across the IPCC Lower 2°C scenarios by 2050, these scenarios on average require about twice the energy input to produce the required electricity versus today.

-- Nuclear increases its contribution to power generation in the IPCC scenarios, to a level 30% more than the Outlook assumes by 2050.
+- Nuclear increases its contribution to power generation in the IPCC scenarios, to a level 35% higher than the Outlook assumes by 2050.

-- The Outlook forecasts a 30% decline in electricity supplied by coal from 2021 levels; the IPCC scenarios call for a reduction of 80%.
+- The Outlook forecasts a 30% decline in electricity supplied by coal from 2021 levels; the IPCC scenarios call for a reduction of more than 80%.

 - The role of natural gas would expand by almost 60% in the Outlook projection.
 In the IPCC scenarios, it falls by 15%.